Watershed Health Monitoring by region

 Explore our eight study regions to discover what we are learning about health of Washington's river and stream habitats.
 See text below the map for more study details.

-A score between 0–100 is given to each stream, based on metrics calculated from the benthic macroinvertebrate sample.
+Benthic macroinvertebrate samples are collected at randomly selected sites throughout the state.
+A score between 0 – 100 is given to each sample site based on what invertebrates are present or absent and in what quantities.
 The score is binned into three large categories: "good," "fair," and "poor."
 For each region, B-IBI categories are proportioned by stream length to estimate the overall stream health within the given sample area.
-A higher percentage of stream length in the "good" category suggests more healthy streams, while a significant percentage of "poor" stream kilometers suggests the streams are in worse condition due to stressors in the environment.
+A higher percentage of stream length in the "good" category suggests more healthy streams, while a significant percentage of "poor" stream kilometers suggests that the streams are in worse condition due to stressors in the environment.

 Related links